Rennebu Municipality: General information

 The municipality of Rennebu was established in 1839 when it was separated from Meldal Municipality.
 Initially, the population was 2,368.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1966, the parish of Innset (population: 420) was transferred from Kvikne Municipality (and also from Hedmark county) to Rennebu Municipality (and Sør-Trøndelag county).
 Then on 1 January 1970, the Garlia area (population: 5) was transferred from Tynset Municipality (and Hedmark county) to Rennebu Municipality (and Sør-Trøndelag).

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

 Name

 The municipality (originally the parish) is named Rennebu (Rennabú).
-The first element is, maybe, the plural genitive case of renna which means "journey", "march", or "road".
-Probably because two old important roads cross the municipality: one follows the Orkla river from the Orkdalsfjord (part of the Trondheimsfjord) to the village of Berkåk where it connects with the road from the Gudbrandsdalen valley and Oppdal Municipality to Gauldalen and Trondheim Municipality (today the European route E6 highway).
-The last element is bú which means "rural district".
+The second element -bu means ‘farm, dwelling, property’.
+The first element is not definitively interpreted, but may be connected to the ON verb renna ‘to run, to flow, to flood’ and could refer to the valley with its river course.
+It has also been suggested that the element renna may be related to ON rann ‘house, home’, possibly an undocumented plural form *renni meaning ‘homes, cluster of houses’, so that the place‑name would mean ‘the settlement with clusters of houses’.